lenhoanglnh/SmartPoop/English/1-gold.md

 ### Eureka

-As she sits on the bowl, the sound of her urine flowing to the bottom of the toilets strikes her mind.
-Katia raises her head, and her thoughtful face suddenly turns into a radiant smile.
-Archimedes had his bathtub[^archimedes], Katia had her toilet!
-Coming out of the bathroom, she then launches into a solemn speech that, the future will tell, will mark the history of the human species.
+As she sits on the bowl, Katia suddenly raises her head.
+Her thoughtful face suddenly turns into a radiant smile.
+Like Archimedes[^archimedes], Katia rushes of the bathroom, and gives a speech that will change her destiny, as well as all of humanity's.

 [^archimedes]: According to legend, to determine whether a crown was really made of gold, Archimedes had the idea of measuring its volume, by measuring the amount of water displaced in a full bathtub when the crown was placed in the tub.
 By combining this measurement with the measurement of the mass of the crown, Archimedes could then estimate whether the crown had the density of a gold crown.